Corporate sustainability: Scope

 The most broadly accepted criterion for corporate sustainability constitutes a firm's efficient use of natural capital.
-This eco-efficiency is usually calculated as the economic value added by a firm in relation to its aggregated ecological impact.
+Natural capital not only includes the responsible consumption of renewable and non-renewable resources, but also the preservation of vital ecosystem services such as climate regulation and water purification, which have no viable substitutes.
+Without balancing industrial inputs and outputs with nature’s regenerative capacities, firms risk contributing to long-term ecological unsustainability.This eco-efficiency is usually calculated as the economic value added by a firm in relation to its aggregated ecological impact.

 Similar to the eco-efficiency concept but so far less explored is the second criterion for corporate sustainability.
 Socio-efficiency describes the relation between a firm's value added and its social impact.
 Whereas, it can be assumed that most corporate impacts on the environment are negative (apart from rare exceptions such as the planting of trees) this is not true for social impacts.
 These can be either positive (e.g. corporate giving, creation of employment) or negative (e.g. work accidents, human rights abuses).

 Both eco-efficiency and socio-efficiency are concerned primarily with increasing economic sustainability.
 In this process they instrumentalise both natural and social capital aiming to benefit from win-win situations.
 Some point towards eco-effectiveness, socio-effectiveness, sufficiency, and eco-equity as four criteria that need to be met if sustainable development is to be reached.

 Theorists agree that respect for issues other than economics is an important matter.
 The Business Case for Sustainability (BCS) has had many different approaches for ways to approve or disapprove the economic rationale for corporate sustainability management.